karlbunch/LordKator_TrinityMagic/README.md

 * Clear Combat Flag
 * Appear at target - Teleport to party member
 * Summon to me - Teleport party member to you
-* Die - Instantly kill and NPC from dropdown menu
+* Die - Instantly kill targeted NPC from dropdown menu

 ## Screen Shots: